ryanjcarroll/Data-Analysis-Portfolio/README.md

 # Project 3: [Exit Surveys and Employee Dissatisfaction](https://github.com/ryanjcarroll/Exit-Surveys-Data-Analysis)
 * Used publicly available data sets from Queensland, Australia government to analyze employee dissatisfaction in exit surveys.
 * Extensively cleaned two data sets of different formats and created common variables to merge them with.
+This involved extracting career start and end dates, categorizing employees based on age and service time ranges, and isolating the surveys which were explicitly related to employee resignations.
 * Used heatmaps to locate and visualize missing data, trimming down the initial datasets to find the most complete columns to use in the analysis.
+* Created a boolean measure of dissatisfaction based on answers to certain survey questions across the two survey formats.
-* Conducted a brief analysis of employee dissatisfaction by age and service time, generating visualizations.
+* Conducted an analysis of employee dissatisfaction by age and service time, generating visualizations.
 <img src="https://i.imgur.com/rYRnvGU.png" alt="Bar chart showing percent of dissatisfied employee resignations by age group" width="300"/><img src="https://i.imgur.com/ZuFPXiS.png" alt="Heatmap showing missing values in one of the project datasets" width="300"/>